opennetworkinglab/aether-docs/edge_deployment/overview.rst

 One pair of Raspberry Pi and CBRS band supported LTE dongle is required to monitor the connectivity service at the edge.

-The Raspberry Pi model used in Pronto is a `Raspberry Pi 4 Model B/2GB
+The Raspberry Pi model used in Aether is a `Raspberry Pi 4 Model B/2GB
 <https://www.pishop.us/product/raspberry-pi-4-model-b-2gb/>`_

 Which is configured with:

-* HighPi Raspberry Pi case for P4
+* Raspberry Pi case (HiPi is recommended for PoE Hat)

-* Either a:
+* A power source, either one of:

   * PoE Hat used with a PoE switch (recommended, allows remote power control)